 This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Sweden.

-What are the main methods of resolving commercial disputes?
+What are the main methods of resolving disputes in your jurisdiction?

-What are the main procedural rules governing commercial litigation?
+What are the main procedural rules governing litigation in your jurisdiction?

-The procedural statutory legislation governing commercial litigation is almost exclusively found in the Swedish Code of Judicial Procedure (Sw. rättegångsbalken).
-Certain legal areas (e.g. employment law and competition law) also have specific procedural rules found in other legislation.
+The Swedish Code of Judicial Procedure almost exclusively governs the procedural aspects of litigation, including commercial litigation.
+Certain legal areas (e.g. employment law and competition law) have specific procedural rules found in other legislation.

-What is the structure and organisation of local courts dealing with commercial claims?
+What is the structure and organisation of local courts dealing with claims in your jurisdiction?
 What is the final court of appeal?

 Commercial disputes are administered by general courts, which are organised in a three-tier system; district courts, courts of appeal and the Supreme Court.
-The Supreme Court is the ultimate national court to which a commercial case can be appealed.
-Some commercial disputes have specific fora; most importantly those relating to maritime matters and patent or trademark matters.
-The former are administered by seven of the approximately 50 district courts and the latter exclusively by the Stockholm District Court.
-Finally, the Swedish Labour Court is the exclusive forum in matters governed by the Swedish Labour Disputes (Judicial Procedure) Act (Sw. lag om rättegång i arbetstvister).
+The Supreme Court is the final national court to which a commercial case can be appealed.
+All 48 district courts deal with commercial claims.
+Some commercial disputes have specific fora; most importantly those relating to maritime matters, IP matters, competition and certain labour related matters.

-How long does it typically take from commencing proceedings to get to trial?
+How long does it typically take from commencing proceedings to get to trial in your jurisdiction?

-Are hearings held in public and are documents filed at court available to the public?
+Are hearings held in public and are documents filed at court available to the public in your jurisdiction?
 Are there any exceptions?

-Sweden employs the principle of public access; documents sent to and by courts are made official in the sense that the general public has access to the documents and are able to attend hearings.
-There are, however, exceptions to this principle.
-Secrecy can apply under the Swedish Public Access to Information and Secrecy Act (Sw. offentlighets- och sekretesslagen) to information that concerns a private party’s business or operations if it can be assumed that disclosure of the information would cause harm to that party.
-In practice, this means that the general public is unable to take part of such information and that, if any such information is to be presented during a hearing, that particular part of the hearing will be held without public access.
+Sweden employs the principle of public access.
+The general public are able to attend hearings and has access to documents sent to and by the courts.
+However, there are exceptions to this principle.
+Upon request by a party, and after decision by the court, secrecy can apply under the Swedish Public Access to Information and Secrecy Act to information that concerns a private party’s business or operations if it can be assumed that disclosure would cause harm to that party.
+In practice, this means that the general public is not allowed to take part of such information and that, if any such information, including testimonies, is to be presented during a hearing, that particular part of the hearing will be held without public access.

-What, if any, are the relevant limitation periods?
+What, if any, are the relevant limitation periods in your jurisdiction?

 Limitation is a part of Swedish substantive law.
-The general limitation period is ten years from the occurrence of a claim unless otherwise agreed upon by the parties or specifically regulated elsewhere, according to the Swedish Limitations Act (Sw. preskriptionslagen).
+The general limitation period is ten years from the occurrence of a claim unless otherwise agreed upon by the parties or specifically regulated elsewhere, according to the Swedish Limitations Act.
 For claims on consumers, the general limitation period is three years.
-Some areas of law are subject to specific limitation periods, in particular insurance law.
+Some areas of law are subject to specific limitation periods.
 The limitation period can be interrupted if the debtor offers payment, pays interest or instalment(s) or otherwise acknowledges the claim.
 The creditor may also interrupt the limitation period by presenting a written demand to the debtor or commencing legal proceedings.
 If the limitation period is interrupted a new limitation period begins from that day.
-As concerns interruptions due to legal proceedings specifically, the new limitation period begins when the legal proceedings are concluded.
+Also, a new limitation period begins when the legal proceeding is concluded.